NoroffFEU/development-platforms/src/content/docs/frameworks/Gsap/gsap-case-study.md

 <br>

-"In conclusion, the choice between GSAP and Framer Motion comes down to the project requirements and the developer's preference.
+In conclusion, the choice between GSAP and Framer Motion comes down to the project requirements and the developer's preference.
 Framer Motion excels in simplicity and React integration, making it ideal for smaller projects or those focused on React.
 On the other hand, GSAP's versatility and broader framework support make it a great option for both smaller projects and more complex animations across various frameworks.
 Both are regarded as easy to learn and have active communities.

+## Plugins

+One of the main features of GSAP is it's library of plugins.